infinum/eightshift-docs/website/docs/basics/webpack.md

 ## Add a new entrypoint

 Let's say you want to add a new, separate JS and/or CSS build for some specific functionality.
 This functionality may or may not have anything to do with your WordPress theme or plugin, but it needs to be in separate files.
-To do that you'd need to add a new entrypoint for webpack to build:
+To do that you'd need to add a new entrypoint for webpack to build in `webpack.config.js`:

 ```js
 module.exports = (env, argv) => {